 We're taking a look at some of the best running apps for Android, and we've got a few different kinds of apps here.
 Some are more of the hard-core variety, for folks used to exercise who may be looking to increase and improve the way they do things.
+The best part about most of these apps is that they can integrate with the best fitness trackers, so you can have all of your workout information in one place.
 Others are more simple — only tracking steps or basic movement.
 There's a place for all of these, and some of them work rather nicely with the best fitness apps.

 What are the best running apps for Android?

 When searching the Play Store for a solid running app, there are a lot of options to consider.
 The app must provide detailed tracking, potential premium features, and the ability to sync with your fitness trackers or health apps.
 Strava fits the bill in all three of these categories by offering a great all-in-one run-tracking application.

 If you've tried Strava before and weren't too pleased, then RunKeeper is another fantastic app for tracking your runs and other workouts, all in a neat and simplified interface.

 Nike Run Club is the obvious pick in the top three, and that's not just because it's free.
 Taking a look at everything you get, without having to spend any more money is something that cannot be overlooked, and it helps that the NRC app is fantastic.

 Strava is the all-in-one running app that you should at least try out.
 The app tracks not only your running workouts but also bike rides and swimming while showing you new places to explore.